 People with obsessive-compulsive disorder, or OCD, have recurrent thoughts and behaviors that can be crippling.
+This form of mental illness can affect anyone, from adults to the elderly.
+It’s also not uncommon to hear of children with OCD either, it’s believed that they can be genetically influenced to have the disorder.
+Whilst it’s not completley clear how OCD forms, there are ways of treating the condition.
 What follows is a discussion of the biology of the disorder and several aspects of treatment.

 Obsessive compulsive disorder is not a single disorder; rather, it’s of a cluster of conditions.
 In OCD, sufferers might obsess and be anxious and compulsive about hoarding, cleaning, ordering and checking.
 Patients can also exhibit body dysmorphic disorder (BDD), where they imagine possessing a defect in physical appearance.
 Other diseases that overlap with OCD include Tourette’s syndrome and hypochondria.
 OCD also has a genetic component and runs in families; relatives of someone with OCD are 8 times more likely to present symptoms.